Sheet metal forming simulation: Sheet metal forming challenges

 Crack in the vertical wall due to high tensile stresses, some small radius block the material flow and results in excessive thinning at that point usually more than 40% of the sheet thk. result in cracks.
 In some cases it may happen due to excessive blank holder pressure, which restrict the metal flow.
 Somewhere it might be due to wrong process design, like try to make a more deep draws in a single stage, which otherwise feasible only in two stages.

-Thinning is a Excessive Stretching in the vertical wall due to high tensile stresses cause thickness reduction specifically on the small radius in the metal parts, however up to 20% thinning is allowed due to process limitations.
+Thinning is an excessive stretching in the vertical wall due to high tensile stresses cause thickness reduction specifically on the small radius in the metal parts, however up to 20% thinning is allowed due to process limitations.

 Springback is a particularly critical aspect of sheet metal forming.
 Even relatively small amounts of springback in structures that are formed to a significant depth may cause the blank to distort to the point that tolerances cannot be held.
 New materials such as high strength steel, aluminum and magnesium are particularly prone to springback.

 Sheet metal forming is more of an art than a science.
 The design of the tooling, stamping process and blank materials and geometry are primarily done by trial and error.

 Nowadays the simulation software's comes under CAE (computer aided engineering), used the finite element analysis to predict the common defects in design stage, prior to die manufacturing.